algovista-collab/QWorld_QEC_QKD_QML/Stabilizer_Codes.md

 ## Stabilizer states

-In the equations above, the ones on the left are $+1$ eigenstates.
-This means acting on the state by the corresponding operator leaves the state unchanged (even accounting for a phase).
-We are going to give a special name to such states.
+For the states on the left, acting on the state by the corresponding operator leaves the state unchanged (even accounting for a phase).

 > Given $P \in \mathcal{P}_n$, a state $|\psi\rangle$ such that $P|\psi\rangle = |\psi\rangle$, is called a **stabilizer state** of $P$.